Do Go On - 425 - The WWI Christmas Truce

 Harry, if you've been offended.

-Yeah it was a really beautiful apology.
+It was a really beautiful apology.

-Anyway but he's here performing in full tonight.
+Anyway, but he's here performing in full

 It probably brought Australia slightly forward into the...

-Yeah and we thank him.
+Yeah, and we thank him.

 We owe him that.